Skip to content

 • Peer-Led Workshops (Expert roundtables on cybersecurity, AI strategy, and governance—no vendor partners)

-• Vetted CIO Community (15 city and county technology leaders)
+• Vetted CIO Peer Group (12 city and county cohorts)

 Questions & Answers